-In a report to Congress in August 2019, Federal Communications Commission staff first proposed 988 as the nationwide, easy-to-remember, 3-digit dialing code for individuals in crisis to connect to suicide prevention and mental health crisis counselors with the National Suicide Prevention Lifeline.
+In a report to Congress in August 2019, Federal Communications Commission staff first proposed 988 as the nationwide, easy-to-remember, 3-digit dialing code for individuals in crisis to connect to suicide prevention and mental health crisis counselors with the 988 Suicide and Crisis Lifeline.

 As part of the two year nationwide transition to 988, more than 80 area codes had to shift to 10-digit dialing.
-To ensure that calls to 988 reach the National Suicide Prevention Lifeline, all covered providers were required to implement 10-digit dialing in areas that both use seven-digit dialing and use 988 as the first three numbers in seven-digit phone numbers.
-On and after the July 16, 2022 implementation date, calls that begin with the digits 9-8-8, will be directed to the National Suicide Prevention Lifeline and cannot be dialed as part of a seven-digit phone number.
+To ensure that calls to 988 reach the988 Suicide and Crisis Lifeline, all covered providers were required to implement 10-digit dialing in areas that both use seven-digit dialing and use 988 as the first three numbers in seven-digit phone numbers.
+On and after the July 16, 2022 implementation date, calls that begin with the digits 9-8-8, will be directed to the 988 Suicide and Crisis Lifeline and cannot be dialed as part of a seven-digit phone number.
 If consumers accidently dial 988 as part of a local call, they must hang up and dial again using the area code and the seven-digit number.
 The North American Numbering Plan Administrator has a complete listing of affected area codes and resource materials for local government and community organizations.

 General information about the 988 Suicide and Crisis Lifeline is available at www.fcc.gov/988 or https://988lifeline.org/help-yourself/for-deaf-hard-of-hearing/.
 For further information, please contact Michelle Sclater, Competition Policy Division, Wireline Competition Bureau, at (202) 418-0388 or Michelle.Sclater@fcc.gov.
 Individuals who use videophones and are fluent in American Sign Language (ASL) may call the FCC’s ASL Consumer Support Line at (844) 432-2275 (videophone).